mayermichael1/neovim_lua/README.md

 # TODOs

-[ ] test if the float term can be replaced by default neovim terminal
+- [ ] test if the float term can be replaced by default neovim terminal
+- [ ] diffview for git merges
+- [ ] proper debugging implementation